awa03/Computer-Science-Notes/Spring2025/ModernPhilosphy/day2.md

 	- We can only do this through our minds
 	- The existence of external objects relys on our mind
 		- Existence not reality
+    - We have a clear idea of what an infinite intellect is because we know what it is not
+      - used the heat proof